In fact, along with Brazil and India, the United States has one of the most complex tax systems in the entire world.

 Most tangible personal property is taxable.
 But some states will legislate that some items – usually necessities like groceries or clothing – are not taxable.
 As with everything related to sales tax, this varies by state.
 For example, clothing is not taxable in the state of Pennsylvania.
 If you had nexus in Pennsylvania and sold clothing to a buyer in Harmony, PA then you would not charge sales tax.
 You can check here for information about what products are and are not taxable in each U.S. state.

-Pro Tip: Contact a qualified accountant for a sales tax analysis to understand what states apply to your business and why.
+Pro Tip: Contact a qualified tax accountant or a sales tax advisor for a sales tax analysis to understand what states apply to your business and why.
 Once you’ve identified that there’s a requirement to collect, you must register in those states and immediately begin collecting sales tax from those customers to avoid any fines or penalties.

 Notice and Report Laws